brianzelip/Azellaz.com/images/staging/readme.md

 ```

 9. Move all of the photos inside `PHOTOS/` to `../products/` as the largest set of photos, then move (or add to) `thumbs-med/` and `thumbs-sm/` to `../products/`

+---

+## Hero image

+See the screenshots prefixed with 'Hero-' in `./imageOptim_config/` for the ImageOptim config settings.